fabianabarca/slidev-theme-kalouk/example.md

 # Equation

 Showing an equation in its full glory with an extra big font.
-The definition of the variables is available through a special notation.

 ```md
 ---